 National HVDC Centre (Scotland) & Cardiff University webinar:

-Dr Tibin Joseph, Prof Jun Liang and Dr Ugalde-Loo of Cardiff University teamed up with Simon Marshall and Daniel Adeuyi of the HVDC Centre to bring over 125 researchers together from across Europe, including the InnoDC researchers, for a webinar on HVDC challenges in meeting current GB Grid Code in a weak network.
-The webcast consisted of an excellent presentation by Dr Joseph covering the current state of HVDC within the UK, future additions, foreseeable challenges and possible solutions, state of the art modelling techniques and the on-going process of developing the necessary grid codes.
-The InnoDC researchers took part in the question & answer session and valuable discussion with leaders in their field from industry and academia.
-Anubhav Jain, Peng Yang, Wei Liu and Stephen Hardy compiled the webinar information for future reference by recording it, taking photos of useful slides and summarising the content.
+Dr Tibin Joseph, Prof Jun Liang and Dr Ugalde-Loo of Cardiff University teamed up with Simon Marshall and Daniel Adeuyi of the HVDC Centre to bring over 125 European researchers together for a webinar on HVDC challenges in meeting current GB Grid Code in a weak network.
+Dr Joseph delivered an excellent presentation covering the state of high voltage direct current (HVDC) in the UK, future additions, challenges, possible solutions, modelling techniques and the on-going process of developing the grid codes.
+The InnoDC researchers took part in the question & answers with leaders in their field, from industry and academia.
+Anubhav Jain, Peng Yang, Wei Liu and Stephen Hardy compiled the webinar information and recorded it for InnoDC’s future reference.

 Research update presentations: